 \begin{enumerate} \item \textbf{Initialization ($T_0$):} The user injects a pandas DataFrame named \texttt{df}.
 Note that the Semantic Stream only receives a lightweight pointer (variable name and documentation) instead of the whole data, while the Runtime Stream holds the actual heavy data object in memory. \item \textbf{Step 1 ($T_1 \rightarrow T_2$):} The agent generates code to filter the data.
 Crucially, the Runtime Stream does not return the full filtered dataset as text.
 Instead, it creates a new variable \texttt{high\_vol} in the local scope and returns only a status update.
 This exemplifies our \textbf{Stateful Management}: the ``result'' of the tool use is a state change in memory, not a text string. \item \textbf{Step 2 ($T_3 \rightarrow T_4$):} The agent references the \textit{previously created} variable \texttt{high\_vol} to compute a statistic.
 This demonstrates \textbf{Context Compression}: the agent manipulates the data via variable references without ever consuming context tokens to ``read'' the full dataset. \end{enumerate}

-The analogy to view the runtime-stream as a jupyter-notebook with multiple cells (where each cell corresponds to the execution of Runtime Stream of each time step) could help us understand the mechanism of stateful management, especially how the states remain persistent across each cell.
+Viewing the runtime stream as a Jupyter notebook with multiple cells, where each cell corresponds to the execution at each time step, helps illustrate how states remain persistent across steps.